 - Patients who are receiving any other investigational agents

-- Patients with known brain metastases should be excluded from this clinical trial; a scan to confirm the absence of brain metastasis is not required
+- Patients with known brain metastases should be excluded from this clinical trial because of their poor prognosis and because they often develop progressive neurologic dysfunction that would confound the evaluation of neurologic and other adverse events; a scan to confirm the absence of brain metastasis is not required

 - History of allergic reactions attributed to compounds of similar chemical or biologic composition to M6620 (VX-970) or gemcitabine

-- Concomitant administration with strong inhibitors or inducers of cytochrome P450,family 3, subfamily A, polypeptide 4 (CYP3A4) should be avoided; it is important to regularly consult a frequently-updated medical reference for a list of drugs to avoid or minimize use of; patients receiving any medications or substances that are inhibitors or inducers of cytochrome P450 3A (CYP3A4 enzyme) are ineligible; as part of the enrollment/informed consent procedures, the patient will be counseled on the risk of interactions with other agents, and what to do if new medications need to be prescribed or if the patient is considering a new over-the-counter medicine or herbal product
+- M6620 (VX-970) is primarily metabolized by CYP3A4; therefore concomitant administration with strong inhibitors or inducers of CYP3A4 should be avoided; because the lists of these agents are constantly changing, it is important to regularly consult a frequently-updated medical reference for a list of drugs to avoid or minimize use of; patients receiving any medications or substances that are inhibitors or inducers of cytochrome P450 3A (CYP3A4 enzyme) are ineligible; as part of the enrollment/informed consent procedures, the patient will be counseled on the risk of interactions with other agents, and what to do if new medications need to be prescribed or if the patient is considering a new over-the-counter medicine or herbal product

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements

-- Pregnant women are excluded from this study; breastfeeding should be discontinued if the mother is treated with M6620 (VX-970) and/or gemcitabine
+- Pregnant women are excluded from this study because M6620 (VX-970) and/or gemcitabine are agents with the potential for teratogenic or abortifacient effects; because there is an unknown but potential risk for adverse events in nursing infants secondary to treatment of the mother with M6620 (VX-970) and/or gemcitabine, breastfeeding should be discontinued if the mother is treated with M6620 (VX-970) and/or gemcitabine

-- Human immunodeficiency virus (HIV)-positive patients on combination antiretroviral therapy are ineligible; appropriate studies will be undertaken in patients receiving combination antiretroviral therapy when indicated
+- Human immunodeficiency virus (HIV)-positive patients on combination antiretroviral therapy are ineligible because of the potential for pharmacokinetic interactions with M6620 (VX-970) and/or gemcitabine; in addition, these patients are at increased risk of lethal infections when treated with marrow-suppressive therapy; appropriate studies will be undertaken in patients receiving combination antiretroviral therapy when indicated

 La Jolla California 92093 United States